On Purely Private Covariance Estimation

 \section{Future work}

 It is natural to ask whether a generalization of both Theorem \ref{thm:main-schatten-norm} and Theorem \ref{thm:main-frobenius} is possible.
-Concretely, it would be interesting to obtain an algorithm such that with high probability
+Concretely, it would be interesting to determine if there is an estimator satisfying

 In addition, it would be interesting to see complementary lower bounds.
 In particular, currently even in the large sample regime $n\ge d^2/\varepsilon$ it is only known that our result is optimal for $p\ge 2$, but it is not known for $p< 2$.
 And in the small-sample regime, the picture is even less clear.